Skip to contents

 Population mapping file must contain columns:

-• population_id: Unique identifier for each population group
+• population_id: Unique identifier for each population group, natural numbers

 • age: Age category (e.g., "0-4", "5-11", "12-17", "18-49", "50-64", "65+")